kropp/victor.kropp.name/content/blog/intellij-ubuntu-18.10.md

 #### IDE Cloud Settings

 Now we can finally start the IDE.
-If you’ve already used it you can skip all initial setup and have your code editor settings, plugins, etc. imported from the cloud.
+If you’ve already used it you can skip all initial setup and have your code editor settings, plugins, etc. [synced from the cloud](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html).
 This is my preferred option now.
 And if you’re using Toolbox App as I already suggested, you can sign in into your JetBrains Account there and have all your settings from the cloud with no additional effort.

 #### Plugins